Uxbridge: Church of Our Lady of Lourdes and St Michael

-After the Reformation in the 16th century, there was no official Roman Catholic place of worship in Uxbridge until the late 19th century, following the passing of the Catholic Emancipation Act.
-In 1892 Father Michael Aloysius Wren bought a presbytery at 37 Lawn Road, next to which a temporary church was built of corrugated iron, dedicated to Our Lady of Lourdes and St Michael.
+After the Reformation in the 16th century, there was no official Roman Catholic place of worship in Uxbridge until after the passing of the Catholic Emancipation Act in the late 19th century.
+In 1892 Father Michael Aloysius Wren bought a presbytery at 37 Lawn Road, next to which a temporary church of corrugated iron was built, dedicated to Our Lady of Lourdes and St Michael.
 St Mary's School was also founded on Rockingham Road at this time.
 Fr Wren was helped by his nephew John, who acted as his assistant priest.
 They covered an extensive area, including the modern Catholic parishes of Ruislip and Hillingdon.

-The mission grew from strength to strength, and by 1907 the congregation numbered 150, with school attendance at 60.
+The mission grew and by 1907 the congregation numbered 150, with school attendance at 60.
 In time plans were made for a larger, more permanent church.
-This was the brainchild of Father Thomas Moloney, who bought the current presbytery and acquired the land that stood at the back so that a church could be built.
+This was led by Father Thomas Moloney, who bought the current presbytery and acquired the land that stood at the back so that a church could be built.
 The foundation stone was eventually laid on Low Sunday 1931 by Archbishop Alban Goodier, an English Jesuit who had been Archbishop of Bombay between 1919 and 1926.
 The new church, in Oxford Road, was designed by the diocesan architect, T. H. B. Scott.
 It was built of brick in the Romanesque style, seating 350.
-The church was built quickly and opened by Cardinal Bourne on 29 September 1931.
-It was officially consecrated on 14 May 1936, after its debts were cleared.
+The church was opened by Cardinal Bourne on 29 September 1931 and was officially consecrated on 14 May 1936, after its debts were cleared.

 Faith Assembly, Uxbridge

-The Redeemed Christian Church of God states it teaches the whole counsel of God and welcomes people from all nations.
-Based at 2 Harefield Road, worship is in the Kate Fasnidge Hall next to Tesco: Sundays at 11:00 am.
-It is contemporary and Pentecostal.
+The Redeemed Christian Church of God is based at 2 Harefield Road, worship is in the Kate Fasnidge Hall, it is contemporary and Pentecostal.